Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/advanced/controlling-instantiation-of-view-models.md

 }
 ```

-When the method returns *null*, the logic will try to construct the view model by itself.
+When the method returns `null`, the logic will try to construct the view model by itself.

 ## How to control the view model instantiation using a behavior

+@alert important
-Note that it is best to use the *IViewModelFactory* for view model instantation because it is a more generic solution
+Note that it is best to use the `IViewModelFactory` for view model instantation because it is a more generic solution
+@end

-Controlling the instantiation of the view model dynamically when using behaviors must be done via the *DetermineViewModelInstance* event like this:
+Controlling the instantiation of the view model dynamically when using behaviors must be done via the `DetermineViewModelInstance` event like this:

 ```
 mvvmBehavior.DetermineViewModelInstance += (sender, e) =>